I make banjos with or without a tone ring. Here’s a list of options, along with my attempt to describe the tonal characteristics.

 No Tone Ring: Banjos have a 1/4” l round lip turned into the top of the rim.
 Lightweight and woody sounding, with quick diminishing plunky notes.
 Not as ringy as a brass ring.

 1/4” Round Brass Tone Ring: Classic old-time banjo sound with warm notes and a somewhat trebly low end and with a ringy responsive high end.
 Skin heads add more warmth to the sound.

 Bacon Tone Ring: A Bacon tone ring adds more bass and character to the notes.
-Sounds a lot like a 12” in banjo in an 11” rim.
 The high end is well rounded and warm.

-Silverspun Traditional: Very warm rich and subtle, sounds even bassier than a Bacon ring.
+Silverspun: Very warm rich and subtle, sounds even bassier than a Bacon ring.
 Simply put it is a very pretty sounding banjo A very unique sound.
-A little less volume than the other models.

-2 3/4” Deep Silverspun with a Bacon Tone Ring: Brighter than a regular Bacon rim, more of that big internal sound.
+Silverspun with a Bacon Tone Ring: Brighter and more presence than a regular Bacon rim, more of that big internal sound.
 Boxy sounding like a guitar.

-2 3/4" Deep Silverspun with a Dobson tone ring: These have a deep chimey sound.
-Lots of sustain, best for those who have a light touch.
+Silverspun with a Dobson tone ring: These have a deep chimey sound.
+Lots of sustain.